jokoul/project-19-Online-Note-App/README.md

 ## description

-This app allow to take notes easily, it keeps notes store on cloud safely and available to users everywhere.
+This app allow to take notes easily, it keeps notes stored on cloud safely and available to users everywhere.
+I used many features like signup/login with activation token and confirmation email.
+I used User Account management with session variable, CRUD operation on the Notes and data persistence with cookies.

 ## stack